|The original Lifeline Radio

 This new unit does not have the VHF radio communication functions,

 but still works as an emergency locator.
-Size and costs are
+Size, costs and

 feature set is smaller, but still a very valuable piece of dive